CoreMedia/ckeditor-plugins/packages/ckeditor5-bbcode/README.md

 },
 ```

-Formats such as HSL, RGB are not supported.
-With the `documentColors` enabled,
+Formats such as HSL, RGB are supported in `toData` mapping.
+They will be
-also colors existing in the BBCode are offered for preselection.
+transparently transformed to the corresponding hex/hex-alpha codes suitable
+for the `[color]` tag.

 ### Links